|

 Machine Data

-Moreover, through the performance parameter, ENLYZE can also automatically capture downtimes: As soon as the performance of the system falls below a certain threshold, it is considered downtime, which accordingly reduces availability for the OEE.
-You can also find more details in the article on availability factor and downtime recording.
+Based on the performance parameter, ENLYZE can also automatically capture downtimes: as soon as the performance of the facility falls below a certain threshold, it is classified as downtime, which accordingly reduces availability for the OEE.
+More details can also be found in the article on the topic of availability factor and downtime capture.

 Booking Data